Westsi/autovid/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The `template_script.txt` and `template_script_metadata.json` files are templates for scripts.
 You can make your own, but if they are named differently then you will need to change the names of the files accessed in `main.py` lines `52` and `53`.
+The indents for messages are unnecessary, but the line breaks between different users' messagess are very much necessary.

 ```python
 script = load_script("YOUR-SCRIPT.txt")